 Use one of the hierarchical representations below to navigate the entire list according to your specific point of view.
-The Research Concepts representation facilitates research into weakness types and organizes items by behaviors.
-The Development Concepts representation organizes items by concepts that are frequently used or encountered during development.
+The Software Development representation groups weaknesses around concepts that are frequently used or encountered in software development, while the Hardware Design representation groups weaknesses around concepts that are frequently used or encountered in hardware design.
+The Research Concepts representation facilitates research into weakness types and organizes items by behaviors using multiple levels of abstraction.

 These views are used to represent mappings to external groupings such as a Top-N list, as well as to express subsets of entries that are related by some external factor.

 A number of additional helpful views have been created.
 These are based on a specific criteria and hope to provide insight for a certain domain or use case.